 Dr. Wes at My Family Dentistry is certified to perform Botox and other facial cosmetic procedures, and our team is always happy to schedule a consultation to discuss whether Botox is the right choice for you.
 Beyond answering the question, “what is Botox,” we can also let you know what to expect, how long healing normally takes, and any aftercare that may be required.

-If you have any questions, or would like to learn more or schedule an appointment for a consultation with Dr. Wes, contact our office today!
+If you have any questions or would like to schedule an appointment for a consultation with Dr. Wes, complete the form below or contact our office today!

 Latest posts by Dr. Wesley Mullins (Knoxville Dentist)